Biocellular Regenerative Medicine

 1- Allergic Reaction: Reaction to local anesthesia or medications is always possible.
 Because the stem-stromal cells and PRP used in this process are autologous (from the patient him or herself), there is no fear of rejection or allergy.

-2- Infection: The stem cells and PRP that we inject are some of the same cells that are activated to fight infection, so this risk is also low.
+2- Infection: This risk is very low, and the procedures are done under standard surgical skin preparation and care.
 However, anytime that material is injected into the body, there is a risk of infection, which could be serious and in the extreme, life-threatening.

-4- Irregularity At Fat Donor Site: Very unlikely due to small volumes (usually only 5-8 teaspoons) needed and has not been reported with our patients using the very small tubes to harvest the cells needed
+4- Irregularity At Fat Donor Site: Very unlikely due to small volumes (usually only 5-8 teaspoons) needed and has not been reported as a common factor in the current medical literature.

 5- Fat or Blood Embolism: Extremely unlikely events, patients are ask to take a “child’s” aspirin (81 mg) for up to 10 days as a mild preventative to clot formation.
-At this dose, aspirin will not materially impact the inflammatory processes. to our knowledge, this has not been reported in the medical literature at this time.
+At this dose, aspirin will not materially impact the inflammatory processes. to our knowledge, this has not been reported using micro-cannula use in the Aesthetic Plastic Surgical ormedical literature at this time.

-6- Incomplete Improvement Of Problem: Although many patients are significantly helped, complete wound healing is not within the control of the patient or the physician, therefore, no guarantees can be given
+6- Incomplete Improvement Of Problem: Although many patients are significantly helped, complete wound healing is not within the control of the patient or the physician, therefore, no promises or guarantees can be given

-10- There is almost always at least some temporary discomfort or occasionally significant pain following treatment, and appropriate medication will be prescribed.
+10- There is almost always at least some temporary discomfort or occasionally significant pain following treatment, and appropriate medication can be prescribed.

 11- If sedation is used for the procedure, the risk of sedation (very rare) and reactions to these medications is possible.